konradxmalinowski/Weather-app/README.md

 # 🌦️ Weather App

 Your simple and intuitive way to check the weather anywhere in the world!

-## Project Description

 Weather App is a web application that allows users to check current weather conditions, forecasts, and other useful information such as temperature, humidity, or wind speed.

 ## Features